ravindrakanapuram/ravindrakanapuram/README.md

 [***BloomConnect Deployed version***](https://bloomconnect.com/) ---
 - We have build this project to manage the different level vendors across the globe to manage sell and buy the products
 - We have used the php laravel for the backend system it was collaborated by the Teddy one of my collegue
-- My collaboration into this project setting up nextjs app and creating the UI dashbaord and functoinalities , it is almost clone to the shopify to manage the vendors and retailer , created lots of components for each sections
+- My collaboration into this project setting up nextjs app and creating the UI dashbaord and functoinalities , it is almost clone to the shopify to manage the vendors and retailer , created lots of components for each sections using SHADCNUI
 - testing using the playwrite , deployed to the AWS EC2 instance using the DOCKER and jenkins
 ---